mcdonc/breakonthru/README.txt

 Calls are limited via pjsua.conf to a total duration of 120 seconds if you just copy it out of breakonthru/config (it's --duration 120).

-Calls will ring when the button is pressed for 30 seconds.
+Calls will ring for 30 seconds when the button is pressed.
 You can change this in asterisk's extensions.conf (in each Dial directive).